Pre-conditions for distribution

 Moreover, under Article 6/4 of the Promotion Regulation, promotion must include informative and factual medical data on a product’s characteristics that will help healthcare professionals establish their own opinion on a product’s therapeutic value.

-The Association of Research-Based Pharmaceutical Companies Ethics Code specifies that the following information must also be included in the promotional materials:
+The AIFD Ethics Code specifies that the following information must also be included in the promotional materials:

 Even though the advertising of drugs is prohibited to the public, the general provisions on comparative advertising under the Regulation on the Commercial Advertisement and Unfair Commercial Practices apply to the promotional activities of drugs to healthcare professionals.
 The name of the product compared must not be mentioned.
 The compared products must meet the same consumer needs and address the same purpose.
 It must be in conformity with the fair competition principles that prohibit misleading of the consumer.

-According to the Association of Research-Based Pharmaceutical Companies Ethics Code, comparisons between different medicinal products must include “comparative features”.
+According to the AIFD Ethics Code, comparisons between different medicinal products must include “comparative features”.
 Comparison can be made in a promotional material under the following conditions, without making any reference to trade marks:

 Discounts are permitted under Turkish law.
 However, discounts cannot be linked to any promotional activities, it can be solely a commercial activity.
 Discounts can be provided by pharmaceutical companies to warehouses and by warehouses to pharmacies.
 Pharmacies may also provide discounts to patients.

-Free samples can only be distributed to physicians, dentists or pharmacists provided that the following conditions are fulfilled:
+Free samples can only be distributed to physicians, dentists or pharmacists provided that the following conditions are fulfilled (Article 9, Promotion Regulation):

-- Marketing authorisation holders must set up and appoint qualified persons for an adequate system of records and control, for the production, importation and distribution of free promotional samples, to safely withdraw them where necessary.
-Upon demand, these records must be submitted to Medicines and Medical Devices Agency (Agency) officials electronically or in hardcopy in the format designated by the Agency.
+Marketing authorisation holders must set up and appoint qualified persons for an adequate system of records and control, for the production, importation and distribution of free promotional samples, to safely withdraw them where necessary.
+Upon demand, these records must be submitted to Agency officials electronically or in hardcopy in the format designated by the Agency.

 Enteral nutritional products with prioritised oral use, designated as taste samples are exempt from the decremental restriction of amount by years.